-- (A) In a case involving an adult criminal offense or Serious Youthful Offender, the Judge or magistrate may order the Intake Department to complete a Pre-sentence Investigation and the Court will provide adequate time for the preparation of that report between adjudication and sentencing.
-In a case involving a delinquent or unruly child, the court may order the Intake or Diversion Department to complete a Pre-Dispositional Report after adjudication and the Court will provide adequate time for the preparation of that report between adjudication and disposition. - (B) The officer who prepares the Report shall have it completed no later than two court days prior to disposition or sentencing.
-When the Report is completed, it shall be provided, either in its entirety, or in summary form to the Judge or magistrate and made available by the Judge or magistrate, upon request, for review by the attorney for the Defendant or Juvenile (or by the Defendant or juvenile if not represented by an attorney) and the Prosecutor and/or the Assistant Prosecutor. - (C) If the Judge or magistrate believes that any information in the Report should not be disclosed pursuant to Rule 32(C) of the Ohio Rules of Juvenile Procedure, the Judge or magistrate, in lieu of making the report or any part of the report available, shall state orally or in writing the reasons why the report or portion of the report is not being made available.
+(A) In a case involving an adult criminal offense or Serious Youthful Offender, the Judge or magistrate may order the Intake Department to complete a Pre-sentence Investigation and the Court will provide adequate time for the preparation of that report between adjudication and sentencing.
+In a case involving a delinquent or unruly child, the court may order the Intake or Diversion Department to complete a Pre-Dispositional Report after adjudication and the Court will provide adequate time for the preparation of that report between adjudication and the Court will provide adequate time for the preparation of that report after adjudication and the Court will provide adequate time for the preparation of that report between adjudication and disposition.

+(B) The officer who prepares the Report shall have it completed no later than two court days prior to disposition or sentencing.
+When the Report is completed, it shall be provided, either in its entirety, or in summary form to the Judge or magistrate and made available by the Judge or magistrate, upon request, for review by the attorney for the Defendant or Juvenile (or by the Defendant or juvenile if not represented by an attorney) and the Prosecutor and/or the Assistant Prosecutor.

+(C) If the Judge or magistrate believes that any information in the Report should not be disclosed pursuant to Rule 32(C) of the Ohio Rules of Juvenile Procedure, the Judge or magistrate, in lieu of making the report or any part of the report available, shall state orally or in writing the reasons why the report or portion of the report is not being made available.
 In the case of adult Defendants and juveniles who are alleged to be Serious